 Squaw rates trails on a scale from Easiest (green circle) to More Difficult (blue square) to Most Difficult (double blue square) to Expert (black diamond), with the caveat that the Most Difficult are sometimes more like a Black Diamond, depending on snow conditions.
 Each ski area has its own method of determining the level of difficulty so it is important to understand that an Expert ski run here might not be the same as what you’re used to at your home mountain.
 Also, Squaw does not differentiate between black diamond and double black diamond so “easy” black diamonds like Sun Bowl or Red Dog Face are rated the same as steeper runs like the Slot or Dead Tree—hardly equal runs in terms of difficulty.
 Be very cautious about following expert skier or tracks so you don’t get in over your head.
 Know your limits.

 These are mostly listed from top to bottom, starting higher up the mountain.
-To follow the sun, start with Granite Chief (see Squaw Valley’s Top 10 Advanced Ski Runs).
+To follow the sun, start with Granite Chief (see Top 10 Advanced Ski Runs at Squaw Valley).
 Basic pointers are given but you need a map to know where to go.
 If you want to back out see Easier Way.

 Top 10 Expert Runs at Squaw